watadarkstar/watadarkstar/README.md

 # > I'm  Adrian 👨🏻‍💻⚛️

 I’m an experienced Software Engineer with over 10 years of experience, specializing in Front-End Engineering, with a focus on **React**, **React Native**, **TypeScript**, and **GraphQL**.
-Over the years, I’ve had the opportunity to develop web and mobile apps for a range of companies, including:
+Over the years, I’ve had the opportunity to develop AI, web and mobile apps for a range of companies, including:

 - **Patio** (Stanford)
 - **Flyreel** (Google-backed)